Bubblr-Inc/ai-vault-aws-installation/README.md

 Edit the charts values file, please mdofiy the the following values : gpcBaseUrl, gptDataDbUser, gptDataDbHost edit the env section
 ```
-  gpcBaseUrl: "aivault.ai-vault.io"  #Change this to your own value
+  gpcBaseUrl: "aivault.myorg.tld"  #Change this to your own value
-  gptDataDbUser: "postgresadmin"     #Change this to the database user
+  gptDataDbUser: "yourdbuser"     #Change this to the database user
-  gptDataDbHost: "my-ai-vault-one.cru8eiqq2zge.eu-west-1.rds.amazonaws.com" #change this to the postgres writer name
+  gptDataDbHost: "yourdbhost" #change this to the postgres writer name
   gptDataDbName: "ai_vault"
   nlpApiUrl: "http://ai-vault-entity-svc/entities"
   mailFrom: "support@bubblr.com"